stephend/citybeautiful.nz/_posts/2016-08-21-better-urban-planning-part-1.md

 Different places have different issues providing for residents.
 There's also environmental issues, social, and economic factors to consider, not to mention the politics of it all.

+That's probably enough for today.
 In part 2 of this series, we'll look at how New Zealand's urban planning system deals with these challenges today.